ChemistKieran/mol2chemfigPy3/index.md

 ### Use as a python package (new add in to this python 3 version)

-This is not included in the old Py2 version of mol2chemfig.
+This is not included in the original Py2 version of mol2chemfig.

 > mol2chemfigPy3.___mol2chemfig___(content: _str_, *args: _str_, rotate: _float = 0.0_, aromatic: _bool = True_, marker: _Optional[str] = None_, name: _Optional[str] = None_, relative_angle: _bool = False_, show_carbon: _bool = False_, show_methyl: _bool = False_, inline: _bool = False_)